Nourishing Adrenal Cocktail (THM Singing Canary Drink Upgrade)

 I wondered this myself.
 The gals at Trim Healthy Mama are pretty thorough, so I figured they knew what they were doing, but I wanted to investigate it myself.

-Turns out that there is mixed information as to whether or not black pepper needs to be taken to enhance absorbability of turmeric.
+Turns out that there is mixed information as to whether or not black pepper needs to be taken to enhance the absorbability of turmeric.

-– The Oil in the drink already helps with absorption
+– The oil in the drink already helps with absorption

 – Studies on absorbability of turmeric and black pepper center on focusing on curcumin and piperine, which are portions of turmeric and black pepper